JacobJoergensen/PiperLang/README.md

 ```$date = new DateTime("2010-07-05T06:30:00");``` <br>
 ```$formattedDate = $piperlang->dateFormat($date, 'long');```

-Remember to set the language before making a call to `dateFormat()`.
-The provided code will format the date into a 'long' style for the set language.
+Remember to set the locale before making a call to `dateFormat()`.
+The provided code will format the date into a 'long' style for the set locale.

 ### Number Formatting
 ```$formattedNumber = $piperlang->numberFormat(1234567.89);```